pablop16n/web-docs-scorer/README.md

 ### Another example of the _WDS_score_

-The following excerpt belongs to the file `example/example2.txt`, a bad scored English document from the HPLT v1.2 dataset.
+The following excerpt belongs to the file `example/example2.txt`, an English document from the HPLT v1.2 dataset.
 The document got a **_WDS_score_** of 0.0:

 >#Travel #Motivation #lovelife #livelifetothefull #Travelgram #Livelovelearn #Happiness #Onelifeoneshot #lifeiswonderful